Fiyinfoluwa-awe/darey.io-pbl/Project12.md

 The main idea of `save_artifacts` project is to save artifacts into `/home/ubuntu/ansible-config-artifact` directory.
 To achieve this, created a build step and choose copy artifacts from other project, specify `ansible` as source project and `/home/ubuntu/ansible-config-artifact` as target directory.

 ![step 5c configuration of save artifact](https://github.com/Fiyinfoluwa-awe/darey.io-pbl/assets/131634975/7d3e6d60-241b-4e5c-b4c7-53113dff106b)

 ![step 6 successful build of the save artifacts](https://github.com/Fiyinfoluwa-awe/darey.io-pbl/assets/131634975/d798168c-9491-4ce0-8a62-c20a56439a53)

-Test your setup by making some change in README.md file inside your ansible-config-mgt repository (right inside main branch).
+Tested my  setup by making some changes in `README.md` file inside my ansible-config-mgt repository (right inside main branch).

-If both Jenkins jobs have completed one after another, we shall see our files inside /home/ubuntu/ansible-config-artifact directory and it will be updated with every commit to your main branch.
+If both Jenkins jobs have been completed one after another, I should see the  files inside /home/ubuntu/ansible-config-artifact directory and it will be updated with every commit to my main branch.

 ![step 8 successful build  in jenkins  after editing the readme file](https://github.com/Fiyinfoluwa-awe/darey.io-pbl/assets/131634975/ed0be826-20f2-44ca-a5d0-966331839fd3)